Learn what is PCI compliance and how to be compliant.

 - Greater protection against financial losses and compensation due to security breaches

-- Assessment of the security protection of systems for storage, processing and/or transmission of Cardholder data
+- Assessment of the security protection of systems for storage, processing, or transmission of the cardholder data

-- Data minimisation and avoidance result in reduction of corporate risk
+- Data minimization and avoidance result in reduction of corporate risk

 - Network structuring reduces the cost of maintenance of PCI compliance